jawadnassar/jawad.ca/_posts/2023-10-21-reflections-on-trusting-trust.md

 However, I notice many people who recommend these solutions blindly, without giving it a second thought.
 I always think that if I were a shady government department, I would do the exact same thing: promote a privacy-focused, open-source solution [that many content creators endorse repeatedly](https://www.vice.com/en/article/n7b4gg/anom-phone-arcaneos-fbi-backdoor){:target="_blank"}, displaying open-source audits, reverse-engineering the apps, and sniffing network requests to prove their trustworthiness.

-I understand that it's not always practical to scrutinize these solutions thoroughly, but here are some ways to challenge their security and privacy claims:
+Here are some ways to challenge their security and privacy claims:

 - Are they a non-profit organization?
 Or could they be bought tomorrow and legally change their algorithms?
 - Is their code open source?
 Has it been audited by a trusted third party?